Connecting Qualtrics to Tufts Systems

 Set SSO and Shibboleth from the drop down

-Once you have a Tufts login screen in your survey, you can configure survey flow to capture a variety of Tufts identifying information.
+If you have a Tufts login screen in your survey that you added via an SSO authenticator in Survey Flow, you can configure the authenticator to capture a variety of Tufts identifying information.
 These questions will not be shown to the respondent, but you'll have the information when you look at the survey response in the Data & Analysis section.

 You can capture any or all of the following: